-The NRGC met four times during the 2021 Financial Year.
-The individual attendance of members at the meetings of this Committee are set out in the Company's Annual Financial Report.
+The NRC met three (3) times during the 2024 Financial Year.
+The individual attendance of members at the meetings of this committee are set out in the Company's Annual Report on page 8.

 Board Skills Matrix

 The Board has developed a skills matrix to identify the required skills and experience of Directors and as a guide to the skills and experience required of future Directors.